keerti2001/Machine-Learning-Lab/README.md

 # Machine-Learning-Lab
-This repository contains the Machine Laeraning Labworks
+This repository contains the Machine Learning Labworks